Click to download our single-

 We Long For A Home

 Javier Gonzalez is a native of Southern California.
 He is recognized for the “precision and soaring beauty of his tone,” according to organist Mark Willey of the Spencerville Evensong Series in Washington DC.
-He was recently described in the Albuquerque Journal by music critic and composer Daniel S. Crafts as “a young star on the rise” who is a “…bold arresting tenor… with a shining lyricism.”
+He has been described by music critic and composer Daniel S. Crafts as a “…bold arresting tenor… with a shining lyricism.”
 He has studied under such singers as Medea Namoradze-Ruhadze, noted Georgian soprano, and under Professor Leslie Umphrey at the University of New Mexico.
 Mr. Gonzalez has performed in concert and opera productions playing the roles of Javier in Luisa Fernanda, Tamino in Die Zauberflöte,Canio in I’Pagliacci, Pinkerton in Madama Butterfly, Don Jose in Bizet’s Carmen, Edgar in Puccini’s Edgar, Roberto in Puccini’s Le Villi, and Opera Southwest's revival debut of Franco Faccio's Amleto playing the role of Laerte.
 He has performed with world-renowned tenor Placido Domingo on the Kennedy Center opera stage and has also performed on the stage of Carnegie Hall in New York City under the baton of world-renowned composer John Rutter.
 He has also appeared with the Alexandria Symphony, New England Symphonic Ensemble, Symphony Irvine and New Mexico Philharmonic.
 He has performed as a guest soloist with the Desert Chorale of Santa Fe and with Polyphony: Voices of New Mexico.